License by Examination FAQ

 - Official transcripts from nursing program with the degree posted; and

-- Registration with NCLEX Candidates Services for testing ($200.00 fee required)
+- Registration with NCLEX Candidates Services for testing (fee required is listed on their website)

 What do I do if I have a name or address change?

-Address and name changes can be made on this website in the Demographic Change section.
+Address and name changes can be made on this website in the Demographic Updates section.

 What are the payment options and what do I do if I do not have a credit card or debit card?